 Manage Multi-Tenant API Keys

-Multi-Tenant “Enterprise” API keys provide a centralized way to programmatically access data across all managed tenants using a single API key.
+Multi-Tenant API keys provide a centralized way to programmatically access data across all managed tenants using a single API key.
 This capability is designed for Managed Security Service Providers (MSSPs) and large enterprises that manage complex ecosystems with dozens or even hundreds of tenants.
 By moving from a 1:1 relationship (one key per tenant) to a 1:N relationship (one key for many tenants), you can eliminate key sprawl and the massive operational overhead required to manually manage and rotate individual credentials per tenant.

-Types of Enterprise API keys
+Types of Multi-Tenant API keys

 There are 2 types of Multi-Tenant API keys available for Enterprise and MSSP environments: